Historic England Category, Historic Photographer of the Year - Winner 2021

 Winning photo: Clifton Suspension Bridge, by Sam Binding

 It’s been wonderful to see so many high-quality entries again this year, particularly given the challenges and restrictions faced by the photographers.
 I’ve really enjoyed going through all the submitted photographs, which skilfully capture the beauty and drama of our historic environment.
 From spectacular shots of huge bridges to wistful views of medieval castles, these images remind us of the wealth and diversity of England’s heritage.
 I am proud that Historic England is once again a partner of the Historic Photographer of the Year competition and it’s been a privilege to be part of the judging panel.

 Entries were judged by a panel of experts including:

-- Broadcaster and historian Dan Snow
+- broadcaster and historian Dan Snow of History Hit TV

-- Head of HISTORY® Dan Korn
+- VP of Programming at Sky HISTORY Dan Korn